blackb6a/blackb6a-ctf-2023-challenges/22-vs-code/src/intendedSolution.md

 # Skills required: Planning an efficient solve, Data analysis, Solving cryptograms

-In this challenge, players receive a png file taken from the *minimap* of VSCode as hinted at title.
+In this challenge, players receive a png file taken from the *minimap* of VSCode[1] as hinted at title.
 By default `editor.minimap.renderCharacters` is on and this can leak the whole program, given sufficient code text.

 While the source code syntax coloring is customized (we'll go through that later), it is highly reminiscent of Python.
 I have put a trick to reduce guessing and cheesy solutions however, in that **the program is in fact a cryptogram and the syntax highlighting rules are based on the cryptogram instead of normal Python keywords**.
 This can be confirmed with a simple sanity check (observe the pixel sharpness):